 He meant all of the time, effort, thought, and skill he used to create his empire.
 (Not to mention the physical aspect as well.)

 Even today, when you research the successful of whatever field, you will find that every one of them credits their success to hard work.

-Now, why do so many who read Haanel and other personal development books recoil from those words?
+Why do so many who read Haanel and other personal development books recoil from those words?

-In Haanel’s philosophy, though, there is a call to action — to take the plunge and perform hard work.
+In Haanel’s philosophy, there is a call to action — to take the plunge and perform hard work.
 In Week 23, Haanel asks

 What is the first law of success?

 Service is an action and usually entails hard work, whether that be mental or physical.
-Haanel makes the point that it’s the man who thinks the most and biggest and grandest thoughts and who takes the biggest and most onerous responsibilities that will reap the biggest rewards.
+Haanel makes the point that it’s the man who thinks the most and biggest and grandest thoughts and who takes the biggest and most onerous responsibilities who will reap the biggest rewards.